Asymptotic Distribution-free Change-point Detection for Modern Data Based on a New Ranking Scheme: Method

-where $S_{ij} = S(Z_i,Z_j)$ for some similarity measure $S$, e.g., $S(Z_i,Z_j) = - \| Z_i - Z_j\|$ for Euclidean data, where $\|\cdot\|$ is the Euclidean norm.
-Many graphs such as $k$-NNG and the $k$-minimum spanning tree ($k$-MST) \citep{friedman1979multivariate} satisfy this definition.
-For example, the constraint on $G^\prime$ for $k$-NNG is that each node $i$ only points out to one of the other nodes and for $k$-MST is that $G'$ is a tree connecting all observations.
-Other choices of graphs are discussed by \cite{rise}.
-The graph-induced ranks impose more weights to the edges with higher similarity, thus incorporating more similarity information than the unweighted graph.
-In the meantime, the robustness property of the ranks makes the weights less sensitive to outliers compared to the direct utilization of similarities.
-Based on the ranks, we define the two basic quantities
+where for an event $A$, $\indi(A)$ is an indicator function that equals one if event $A$ occurs, and equals zero otherwise.
+The graph-induced ranks impose more weights on the edges with higher similarity, thus incorporating more similarity information than the unweighted graph.
+In the meantime, the robustness property of the ranks makes the weights less sensitive to outliers compared to directly using distance.
+The behavior of the graph-induced rank matrix in the $10$-NNG is illustrated in Figure~\ref{fig:rank} by simulated data. { The graph-induced rank depends implicitly on $k$, and we will discuss its choice in Section \ref{sec:choice}.}

-We assume that $\R = (R_{ij})_{i,j=1}^n$ is symmetric, otherwise, it can be replaced by $\frac{1}{2} (\R + \R\trans)$, which does not change the values of $U_1(t_1,t_2)$ and $U_2(t_1,t_2)$.
-Denote $\Ep$, $\Vp$ and $\Covp$ as the expectation, variance and covariance under the permutation null distribution, respectively, which places $1/n!$ probability on each of the $n!$ permutations of the order of the observations.
-We propose the Mahalanobis-type statistic